ritvikmath/jekyll-now/_posts/2017-5-15-Optimal_Med_School.md

 **We used this predictive model to suggest a course of action for prospective medical students based on their current standings.**
 {:center}

 To finish, we show a **much more fine grained table of values from the predictive model**.
+You might need to click on it and zoom!.

 <figure>
 <center>